Institutional Review Board

 How to complete and submit an application:

-- Carefully read all CSU IRB Policies and Procedures.
+- Carefully read all CSU IRB Policies (PDF).
 Failure to follow policies and procedures may lead to significant delays in the processing of your application.

-- Complete the Human Research Application.
+- Complete the Human Research Application (Word).
 (If you are a student or you are not affiliated with CSU, then you must list a CSU faculty member as the Co-PI.)

 - Copies of all recruitment materials (print and electronic).

-- Obtain a Letter of Cooperation from each off-campus site if applicable.
+- Letter of Cooperation on institutional letterhead from each off-campus site if applicable.

 - Copies of all research measures, protocols, and instruments.

-- Email the completed application as an attachment and the addendum as a second attachment to firstname.lastname@example.org from the researcher's CSU email account.
+Email the completed application as an attachment and the addendum as a second attachment to firstname.lastname@example.org from the researcher's CSU email account.
+Only PDF and Word documents will be accepted by the IRB.
 Students must copy (cc) their supervising faculty member on all correspondence with the IRB.

-Visit the FAQ page for additional information related to completing an application and addendum, modifying approved research, and concluding approved research.
+Visit the FAQ page for additional information related to successfully completing an application and addendum, and modifying approved research.

-- Lab Personnel Form- All lab/department personnel human subjects research training certificates must be included in a separate merged addendum.
+- Lab Personnel Form (Word)- All lab/department personnel human subjects research training certificates must be included in a separate merged addendum.

 - Alternate Informed Consent Templates